 - You need dimmer switches instead of standard light switches.

 - The doors don’t work with your furniture placement.

 - The heater or air conditioning unit the architect suggested won’t keep your home comfortable.

-ADR recently did a small remodeling job — adding a backyard deck and a large jacuzzi — that was expected to cost $60,000.
+ADR recently completed a small remodeling job — adding a backyard deck and a large Jacuzzi — that was expected to cost $60,000.
 The company installing the hot tub suggested the owners install a larger gas meter.
 When gas-company representatives assessed the situation, they determined that the gas lines had been run under an unpermitted permanent structure.
 They shut the project down until the lines, which had been installed illegally 20 years prior by a different contractor, were reinstalled legally.
 This unexpected problem tacked an extra $12,000-$15,000 on to the project’s cost.

 Some things will be outside of your — and sometimes your contractor’s — control.
 The best way to prepare for the unexpected is to be diligent: ask as many questions as you can, and hire a contractor with the experience to dodge as many of these bullets as possible.